 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5394446~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://merlin.lib.umsystem.edu/record=b5394446~S5

 McDaniel, Ryan D., "Characterization and implementation of distributed coaxial cable crack sensors for embedment in reinforced concrete structural members" (2004).
 Masters Theses.
 3630.